-Despite being an overall small market, Ecuador possesses good opportunities for U.S. exporters.
+Despite being a traditionally smaller market, Ecuador possesses good opportunities for U.S. exporters and U.S. agricultural exports to Ecuador have increased significantly in recent years.
 It is an important market for U.S. products such as soybean meal and prospects for expanded trade exist in other categories, including processed products.
 However, a complex and burdensome regulatory system make entering the market complicated.
 A strong and determined importing partner is needed.